MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/add-dnsserversigningkey.md

 ```

 ### -StoreKeysInAD
-Specifies whetehr to store the keys in Active Directory Domain Services (AD DS).
+Specifies whether to store the keys in Active Directory Domain Services (AD DS).
 This setting applies only to Active Directory-integrated zones when the vendor of KeyStorageProvider is Microsoft.

 ```yaml